fmorenovr/fmorenovr.github.io/_posts/2018-08-12-Setting-Up-a-CUDA-Cluster.md

   You should see this kind of information:
   ![nvidia-smi](/assets/clusterComputing/GPU/nvidia-smi.png)

+* If your nvidia-smi failed to communicate but you've installed the driver so many times, check prime-select:

+    * Run `prime-select query` to get all possible options.
+You should see at least `nvidia | intel`.
+    * Choose `prime-select nvidia`.
+    * If it says `nvidia is already selected`, select a different one, e.g. `prime-select intel`, then switch back to nvidia `prime-select nvidia`.
+    * Reboot and check `nvidia-smi`.

 * Once installed nvidia-drivers, we need to install cuda library, first download file installer: